telerik/blazor-docs/components/gantt/gantt-tree/columns/resize.md

 To enable the column resizing, set the `Resizable` parameter of the `GanttColumn` to `true`.

-To prevent the user from resizing a certain column, set its own parameter `Resizable="false"`.
+To disable resizing of a certain column, set its own parameter `Resizable="false"`.
 Note that the user can still resize other columns around it.

 When column resizing is enabled, a double click on the resize handle between two header cells will automatically adjust the column width, based on the header and data content.